walmartlabs/lacinia/docs/resolve/overview.rst

 When an operation or field resolves as a collection, things are only slightly different.

-The nested fields are applied to **each** resolved value in the collection.
+The nested selections are applied to **each** resolved value in the collection.

 Default Field Resolver
 ----------------------